Three Little Chickpeas

 Ingredient notes and substitutions

-Old-fashioned oats - They are the basis for the overnight oat recipes.
-I like to stick to old-fashioned oats for the best texture, not steel-cut oats or quick oats.
+Old-fashioned oats - Rolled oats are the foundation for my overnight oat recipes.
+I like to stick to old-fashioned rolled oats for the best texture, not steel-cut oats or quick oats.

-Dairy-free milk - Any plant-based milk will work, try almond milk, coconut milk, soy milk, oat milk, or cashew milk.
-I prefer a 1-to-1 ratio of rolled oats to milk but adjust for your preferences.
+Dairy-free milk - Any plant-based milk will work.
+Try almond, coconut, soy, oat, or cashew milk.
+I prefer a 1-to-1 ratio of rolled oats to milk, but adjust for your preferences.
 To use water, try overnight oats without milk.

 Maple syrup - This can be substituted with agave syrup or another sweetener of your choice.
 Adjust the amount of sweetener to suit your preference.

-Ground flax seed - It soaks up the milk and creates a creamier texture for your overnight oats with frozen fruit.
-It can be replaced with chia seeds if needed.
-When I substitute them with chia seeds, I prefer using only 2 teaspoons of chia seeds.
-For more recipes with flaxseeds try banana flaxseed pudding with strawberries.
+Ground flaxseed - They soak up the milk and create a creamier texture for your overnight oats.
+Ground flaxseed can be replaced with chia seeds if needed.
+For more recipes with flaxseeds, try banana flaxseed pudding with strawberries.

 Three jars with overnight oats and frozen berries.